What are strumming patterns?

 - > above the arrow means the accent, i.e. the note is stressed.

-If you're having troubles deciphering the visual patterns, on our website you can press the Play button and hear the way it should sound with open strings.
+If you have trouble understanding the visual patterns, you can press the Play button on our website and hear the way it should sound with open strings.